icholy/Tap.js/README.md

 });

 // invcations return promises which resolve to the invoked function's return value
-// this will only work if a makeDefered function was provided to the factory local.baz().then(function (x) {
+// this will only work if a makeDeferred function was provided to the factory local.baz().then(function (x) {
   console.log("x:", x);
 });